looker-open-source/block-cortex-sap/README.md

 > ⚠️ available beginning with [Google Cloud Cortex Framework 5.3](https://github.com/GoogleCloudPlatform/cortex-data-foundation).

 View the balance sheet as of a selected fiscal period, compared to the same period last year, the previous fiscal period, or a different fiscal period.
-And display the parent and child nodes for levels 2-4 of a selected hierarchy for a user-specified chart of accounts and company.
+And display 3-levels of the selected hierarchy for a user-specified chart of accounts and company.
 Two dashboards using different table styles are included.

-- **Balance Sheet Finance Report** - This report uses an easy-to-read table style designed for finance reports.
+- **Balance Sheet Marketplace Report** - This report uses an easy-to-read table style designed for finance reports.
 To use this dashboard, a Looker Admin must install the [Report Table](https://marketplace.looker.com/marketplace/detail/viz-report_table) plug-in/visualization type from Looker Marketplace.
 Refer to Looker documentation for [Using Looker Marketplace](https://cloud.google.com/looker/docs/marketplace).

 - **Balance Sheet Subtotals Report** - This report uses Looker's built-in table visualization with subtotals (no special installation required).